 The New York State Department of Motor Vehicles (DMV) contracts with the Motorcycle Safety Foundation (MSF), a national leader in motorcycle safety and education, to deliver the MSF Basic Rider Course throughout the state.
-A portion of the motorcycle license and registration fees collected by the state is set aside to fund these training programs.
+In addition to user fees, a portion of the motorcycle license and registration fees collected by the state is set aside to fund these training programs.
+No NHTSA monies are used to fund this program.

-Currently, there are 26 counties with training sites where motorcycle rider training courses will be conducted during FFY 2020.
-As shown in the table below, collectively these counties account for 65% of the motorcycle registrations in the state, demonstrating excellent coverage for the program and compliance with Section 405(f) Motorcyclist Safety Criterion: Motorcycle Riding Training Courses.
+Currently, there are 27 counties with training sites where motorcycle rider training courses will be conducted during FFY 2021.
+Collectively these counties account for 66.5% of the motorcycle registrations in the state, demonstrating excellent coverage for the program and compliance with Section 405(f) Motorcyclist Safety Criterion: Motorcycle Riding Training Courses.